reoim/fabric/docs/source/glossary.rst

 are easily swapped in and out of the SDK.
 The SDK API uses protocol buffers over gRPC for transaction processing, membership services, node traversal and event handling applications to communicate across the fabric.
-The SDK comes in multiple flavors - Node.js, Java. and Python.
+The SDK comes in multiple flavors - Node.js, Java and Python.

 .. _State-DB: